zcopland/whatsmyshift/README.md

 ## Feedback
 To become a tester and report issues with this application, please email [me](mailto:zcopland16@gmail.com?Subject=WhatsMyShift%20App).
-Any and all suggestions are welcome and encouraged.
+Any and all suggestions are welcomed and encouraged.

 ## Copyright
 All rights reserved.
 Zach Wise-Copland.
 2018.